cccbr/runningatower/content/docs/emergency/_index.md

 - Names of any trained first aiders.
 Ideally the ***[tower authority](../glossary/#tower-authority)*** should offer training and this should be kept up to date.

 - Location of the first aid kit.
-The first aid kit must be accessible to ringers when the rest of the building is locked e.g., it must not be in a locked vestry.
+The first aid kit must be accessible to ringers when the rest of the building is locked.

 - Location of the nearest accessible AED / Defibrillator, if within a reasonable distance.

 - The muster point to be used in the event of an evacuation.

-- If the emergency services are called, send someone to meet and guide them, when possible.
+- If the emergency services are called, when possible, send someone to meet and guide them.

 ## Emergency Services